 If you want to attract a cat’s attention, then try playing a cat and mouse type game.
 The more nonchalant you can look while doing it the better.

-Absentmindedly (seeming) waving a feather wand or dragging a shoelace behind you can spark a kitty’s interest from across the room.
+Absentmindedly (seemingly) waving a feather wand or dragging a shoelace behind you can spark a kitty’s interest from across the room.
 For some cats, the trick is to look like you are not playing.
 This will help avoid putting too much pressure on the interaction with your cat.
-Once the cat engages in the game, still keep your distance.
+Once the cat engages in the game, continue to keep your distance.
 Let your kitty decide how long he or she wants to play.

 More Tips For Getting A Cat To Like You

 For some kitties, the 3 tried and true methods may not be quite enough to create a mutual friendship.
 For those kitties on the tougher side, you may have to go above and beyond.
-But with persistence over time, you will win the friendship of any kitty.
+But with persistence and time, you can win the friendship of any kitty.

 - Tasty Treats

-Kitties love their protein, especially tasty protein treats.
-So providing some lean meat treats such as freeze dried chicken or liver while you interact may help turn the tables in your favor.
+Kitties love their protein, especially in the form of tasty protein treats.
+So providing some lean meat treats (such as freeze dried chicken or liver) while you interact may help turn the tables in your favor.

 - Keep it clean